all-the-frameworks/.github/profile/README.md

 a recommended path I'll try to use whatever seems to be the most highly recommended library for a given purpose.
 If that doesn't work, I'll just do whatever seems best.

+The exception to this rule is Docker.
+Regardless of the recommended path for a framework, the first thing I'm going to do is make it work under Docker, and configure it for VS Code remote containers (aka Codespaces), because there's no way I'm installing every stack this project is going to require directly on my laptop.

 ## Rating Frameworks

 Rating is entirely subjective, but I'll try to write up some notes of how I'm finding each